Statement from The Henley College

 • Call your GP to check and book an appointment to catch up

 The vaccines don’t protect from all types (strains) of this bacteria.
-The free NHS
+The free NHS vaccines protect from the most important strain types, including:

 About meningococcal disease